An Expert Guide to Basement Waterproofing

 - First, apply one generous coat of Liquid Rubber Foundation Sealant.
 Carefully follow the instructions on the product, using a brush or roller to apply the product with smooth, even strokes.
 Work in sections, from the top to the bottom

-- Next, apply one layer of Liquid Rubber Geo-textile after the sealant has thoroughly dried.
+- Next, apply one layer of Liquid Rubber Geo-textile while the sealant it still wet.

-- Once the Geo-Textile has dried, apply another coat of Liquid Rubber Foundation Sealant
+- Once the Geo-Textile is embedded, apply another coat of Liquid Rubber Foundation Sealant

 - Finally, once that has dried, apply additional coats until the desired coverage rate is reached.